davidhenty/PythonHPCprep/README.md

 Once you have the Anaconda distribution, it is a relatively straightforward matter to install mpi4py and an actual MPI implementation which is required to do the work underneath.
+Installation may take a lot of time so be patient!

 A note for users who already have MPI installed (e.g. for C/Fortran): to prevent name clashes in your PATH it can be useful to use a conda